himmAllRight/himmAllRight-source/content/post/emacs-update-evil-usepackage.md

 when a certain condition is met.
 Breaking down my configuration into use-specific components seems like a good idea (like abstracting messy code to smaller functions).
-Right now, I try to keep my configuration file partitioned into sections, based on use-case (Writting, Development, Appearance, etc).
+Right now, I try to keep my configuration file partitioned into sections, based on use-case (Writing, Development, Appearance, etc).
 However, as I continue to fine-tune my emacs setup, I think I might break those sections into actual *files*, and then `load` them from the main config.

-The only issue I can see with that is that it can be confusing with overlaping use-cases.
-However, I already have to deal with that in a single configuration (which *section* to put it in), and my process of converting everyting to `use-package` has actually started to minimize that issue.
+The only issue I can see with that is that it can be confusing with overlapping use-cases.
+However, I already have to deal with that in a single configuration (which *section* to put it in), and my process of converting everything to `use-package` has actually started to minimize that issue.
 So it might work...

 ## Next Steps

-Now that I have an "`Evil`" Emacs setup configured, things should be returning to business as usuall.
+Now that I have an "`Evil`" Emacs setup configured, things should be returning to business as usually.
 As I work, I sure there'll be a forgotten package here or there that needs to added.
 However, with `use-package`, that should be a piece of cake, and easy to maintain from here on out.